poornalayam/poornalayam-web-hugo/content/home/classes.md

 From 1995 onwards till July 2019, Swamiji’s classes are recorded.
 These are available in the Poornalayam website, iTunes and [YouTube](https://www.youtube.com/user/swamiguruparananda) as tabulated below.

-Swamiji's talks are also available on Apple Podcasts via iTunes and Google Podcasts.

 * * * * * * * * * * * *

 <h1 clas="post__title">உரைகள்</h1>